sehnryr/web-s2-mini_projet-react_js/README.md

 ```
 yarn deploy
 ```
-This will push the build to the `gh-pages` branch and then, seconds after, Github Pages will updates and the new build will be available at [melois.dev/react](https://melois.dev/react)
+This will push the build to the `gh-pages` branch and then, seconds after, Github Pages will updates and the new build will be available on [melois.dev/react](https://melois.dev/react)

 ## Versioning
 We're using [SemVer](https://semver.org/) for versioning.